meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Thus most measures of "meaning in life" rely on **intuitive** notions of what meaning means.

-"Higher-level" measures of psychogical health (such as subjective )
+Higher level measures of psychogical health (such as subjective well-being) have already been extensively studied, however, lower level not as much.